 How Do I Know If I Have a Personal Injury Case?

-As we review the events in our mind and watch the bills pile up, we may also wonder if what happened was just bad luck or the grounds for a personal injury case.
+As you review the events in your mind and watch the bills pile up, you may also wonder if what happened was just bad luck or the grounds for a personal injury case.
 Personal injury is an area of civil law where the plaintiff (injured party) sues the defendant (either another person or a corporate entity) that they believe to be responsible for their injuries in order to recover their financial losses.

 As the saying goes, sometimes bad things happen to good people.
 When serious injuries happen to us or a loved one, we often go beyond asking, “Why me?” to wondering, “How?”